Jmateusribeiro/Testing_AWS_Services_Python/README.md

 ## Run Tests:

-All tests of this project can be runned by executing the bat file 'run_tests.bat' Each execution generates a html report inside 'reports' folder.
+All tests of this project can be runned by executing the bat file 'run_tests.bat'.
+Each execution generates a html report inside 'reports' folder.

 Note: Don't forget to run the bat file inside an environment with all dependencies installed